cristiklein/simpy/docs/topical_guides/porting_from_simpy2.rst

 to be forgotten.

 In SimPy 3, you call :meth:`~simpy.events.Process.interrupt()` on the victim process.
-You can optionally pass a cause.
+You can optionally supply a cause.
 An :exc:`~simpy.events.Interrupt` is then thrown into the victim process, which has to handle the interrupt via ``try: ... except Interrupt: ...``.